Historic Ethnic Groups in Ohio

 4. What are some of your family’s unique traditions, especially during the holidays?
 If you aren’t sure, ask your family members to describe some celebrations that have been passed down from prior generations.

-1. Listen to one of the 3 featured interviews.
-Share 5 interesting facts you learned in this interview.
+1. Listen to one of the three featured interviews.
+Share five interesting facts you learned in this interview.

-2. Imagine you are an immigrant to another country.
+2. Imagine you’re an immigrant to another country.
 What are some American traditions you might want to continue?

 3. Pick a country covered in this lesson and explore its ethnic foods, clothing and music.